MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/income-statement-financial-report.md

 # required metadata

 title: Income statement financial report
-description: This article describes the default report for income statements.
+description: This topic describes the default report for income statements.
 It also describes the building blocks that are associated with this report.
 author: jcart1106
 ms.date: 06/20/2017
 ms.topic: article